A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 zeroSetAmigaMouseMode | enables Amiga mouse mode.
 Input_Mouse_Left and Input_Mouse_Right are the masks to check for button presses zero_mousex_delta, zero_mousey_delta are the number of mouse ticks in x and y axis since the last read command. |

-zeroPlaySample(chan,start_address, len, frequency, params) |
+zeroPlaySample(channel,start_address, len, frequency, params) |

 plays a sample starting from start_address with length len to channel chan with speed frequency and with flags params.
 Channel should be from 1 to 4. start_address should be aligned to 4 bytes. len should be a multiple of 4. frequency should be an integer that divides the base frequency of 46168Hz.
-So for example if it's set to 1, it'll play a sample at 46168Hz, a 2 will play a sample at 23084Hz etc. Example: zeroPlaySample(1, strptr(explode_sam), (strptr(explode_sam_end)-strptr(explode_sam)+3) and 0xfffffffc, (46168/8000), Zero_Audio_8bit_Signed) example project: zero_Test
+So for example if it's set to 1, it'll play a sample at 46168Hz, a 2 will play a sample at 23084Hz etc. Example: zeroPlaySample(1, strptr(explode_sam), (strptr(explode_sam_end)-strptr(explode_sam)+3) and 0xfffffffc, (46168/8000), Zero_Audio_8bit_Signed) Example project: zero_Test

 |